 When we think of Christmas, it usually involves family getting together, and we’re not just talking kids and cousins, but often members of the four-legged variety as well.
-Lots of dogs will be travelling to Christmas destinations this year or it may involve guests coming to them.
+After Covid-19 lockdowns, lots of dogs will be travelling to Christmas destinations this year or it may involve guests coming to them.
 A little preparation will go a long way to a safe and happy Christmas for all involved.

 If Christmas involves travel, here’s a few tips to make travelling with your pet easier.